 Here are some high ranked magnesium oils:

 The average dose of magnesium that people take is 400-500 mg a day divided into 2 doses.
-The main symptom of taking too much magnesium is when a person gets loose stools.
-With magnesium oil, the average dose is
+The main symptom of taking too much magnesium is when a person has loose stools.
+With magnesium oil, the average dose is 400mg per day.

 There has been a plethora of Pubmed trial and NIH trials that have shown that Mg. supplementation does indeed help insomnia symptoms.
 The body needs magnesium in over 300 processes in the body.
 The brain especially needs Mg to function.